eepyfemboi/AmongUsVRHacks/README.md

 ### This is a melonloader mod, meaning you have to be using melonloader to run it.
 To install melonloader, click here: [https://melonwiki.xyz/](https://melonwiki.xyz/)

 current features include:
+- no kill cooldown (makes you able to kill everyone instantly while imposter) -- Press "K" to toggle
 - no-clip (disabling colliders and the blinding box - currently only works on skeld right now) -- Press "C" to toggle
 - speed increase -- Press "S" to toggle
 - force show imposters (this only works if you're the host i think) -- Press "I" to toggle
 - WallHacks (allows you to see players through walls) -- Press "W" to toggle
+- force imposter (only works if you're the host) -- Press "F" to become imposter while you're the host
+- auto updater

 planned features:
 - kill alerts (alerts you when someone kills someone else)